boonebgorges/bp-groupblog/readme.txt

 == Changelog ==

+= 1.8.2 =
+* Fixes problems with groupblog redirects
+* Ensures that blog roles are repaired when users are banned or removed from a group

 = 1.8.1 =
 * Security improvements
 * Fixes some markup, deprecated function calls, and PHP variable reference bugs